straightway/peerspace/transport/documentation/Chunking.md

 A version 1 chunk can be used for "almost full" payload.
-If you have a payload of e.g. the _CHUNK_SIZE_ - 3, then it is impossible to encode this using a version 0 or version 2 chunk: The first one has a fixed payload size of _CHUNK_SIZE_ - 2, the second one a maximum payload size óf _CHUNK_SIZE_ - 4.
+If you have a payload of e.g. the _CHUNK_SIZE_ - 3, then it is impossible to encode this using a version 0 or version 2 chunk: The first one has a fixed payload size of _CHUNK_SIZE_ - 2, the second one a maximum payload size of _CHUNK_SIZE_ - 4.
 In this case, a version 1 chunk can do the job with a MSZE value of 1, meaning the actual payload size is the maximum payload size - 1, which is equal to _CHUNK_SIZE_ - 3.